thousandeyes/appd-integration-reference/snapshot-integration/readme.md

 # ThousandEyes Snapshot Integration
 Create a ThousandEyes snapshot when an AppDynamics Event / Alert occurs.

+This uses AppDyamics' HTTP Request Template webhook integration feature, similar to ThousandEyes alert webhook notification.

-Define AppDynamics HTTP Request Template for each test associated with a given AppD application, tier, or node.
-AppDynamics HTTP Request Templates use Apache Velocity to process custom variables.
+For each ThousandEyes test associated with a given AppD application (or tier / node) we will create a separate HTTP request to trigger a ThousandEyes snapshot via the ThousandEyes API.

+We will create an HTTP Request template so that the ThousandEyes snapshot time window and TestID can be provided dynamically.

 ## Create HTTP Request Template
 1. Under `Alert and Respond` select `HTTP Request Template`.